HerraVp/LoggerCord/README.md

 Get your discord token and paste it in config/config.py

-LogCord should do all the installations automatically, but if it doesn't happen.
+LoggerCord should do all the installations automatically, but if it doesn't happen.
 Then use these commands below:

 1. `pip uninstall discord.py`